Yoast/wordpress-seo/readme.txt

 Release date: 2024-03-05

+Yoast SEO 22.2 is out today.
+In this release, you’ll find language analysis enhancements.
+More accurate keyphrase recognition and translation improvements to Yoast News SEO.
+Find out more about what's new in Yoast SEO 22.2 in [our release post](https://yoa.st/release-5-3-24)!

 #### Enhancements

 * Improves keyphrase detection by treating hyphens as word boundaries.
 For example, if the keyphrase is 'dog-training tips', a keyphrase occurrence will be recognized as long as the words 'dog', 'training', and 'tips' are found in the same sentence.